 The LR community encourages the reporting of misconduct and crimes by Complainants and witnesses.
-Sometimes, Complainants or witnesses are hesitant to report to University officials or participate in grievance processes because they fear that they themselves may be in violation of certain policies, such as underage drinking or use of illicit drugs at the time of the incident at issue.
+Sometimes, Complainants or witnesses are hesitant to report to University officials or participate in grievance processes because they fear that they may violate certain policies, such as underage drinking or use of illicit drugs at the time of the incident at issue.
 Respondents may hesitate to be forthcoming during the process for the same reasons.
 It is in the best interests of the LR community that Complainants choose to report misconduct to University officials, that witnesses come forward to share what they know, and that all parties be forthcoming during the process.